 - Highlighting the employability skills involved in participating in a project or activity and reflecting on what types of careers these skills would be useful to in the future.

 Careers linked teaching can range from small scale lesson tweaks, to more strategic projects and partnerships.
 The aim of this course is to equip you with the knowledge and experience to take your own curriculum and embed careers learning throughout its content.
-With students at the heart of the process, we will help you build their ‘Careers Learning Journey’, giving you clarity over the careers learning that is happening in your lessons and your students a clear road map of the careers learning in your classroom.
+With students at the heart of the process, we will help you build their ‘Careers Learning Journey’, giving you clarity over the career learning that is happening in your lessons and your students a clear road map of the career learning in your classroom.

 © National STEM Learning Centre